Rick-Man-God/wiki-official/to-do.md

 # To Do
 ><p>Update<a href=" https://github.com/tieandsuit/wiki2/blob/master/README.md "> README.md in GitHub</a></p>
 >
 >Submitting Your Task to the Blockchain Screenshots
->Dev Emails
->Exchanges where traded
 >
 >{.is-danger}